 MP for Rossendale and Darwen

-Andy MacNae is the Labour (Co-op) MP for Rossendale and Darwen, elected in 2024.
-He currently serves on the Cyber Security and Resilience (Network and Information Systems) Bill committee, a role he began in 2026.
-The available data does not include details of his career prior to entering Parliament.
+Andy MacNae is a Labour (Co-op) MP for Rossendale and Darwen, first elected in 2024.
+He serves on the Cyber Security and Resilience (Network and Information Systems) Bill committee from January 2026.
+The available information does not detail his career prior to becoming an MP.

-Declared financial interests include land and property (within or outside the UK), miscellaneous interests, and shareholdings.
+Declares financial interests including land and property, miscellaneous holdings, and shareholdings.

 Generated 21 February 2026